Arnaud Alessandria

 Arnaud Alessandria (born 15 July 1993 in Monaco) is an alpine skier from Monaco.
 He competed for Monaco at the 2014 Winter Olympics in all the alpine skiing events except the slalom.

 After missing the 2018 Winter Olympics, Alessandria was named to Monaco's 2022 Winter Olympic team, where he was also the opening ceremony flagbearer.

+At the 2026 Winter Olympics, he was the only athlete on Monaco's team.